Microlocal Analysis of Quantum Fields on Curved Spacetimes: Free Klein-Gordon fields on Minkowski spacetime

 Since it relies on the use of the Fourier transformation, this method does not carry over to Klein-Gordon fields on curved spacetimes.
 More fundamentally, it has the drawback of mixing two different steps in the quantization of the Klein-Gordon equation.

-The first, purely algebraic step consists in using the symplectic nature of the Klein-Gordon equation to introduce an appropriate {\em CCR }$*$-{\em algebra}.
+The first, purely algebraic step consists in using the symplectic nature of the Klein-Gordon equation to introduce an appropriate CCR $*$-{\em algebra}.
 The second step consists in choosing a {\em state} on this algebra, which on the Minkowski spacetime is the {\em vacuum state}.

 Nevertheless it is useful to keep in mind the Minkowski spacetime as an important example.
-This section is devoted to the classical theory of the Klein-Gordon equation on Minkowski spacetime, ie to its symplectic structure.
-Its Fock quantization will be described in Sect. \ref{sec2}.
+This chapter is devoted to the classical theory of the Klein-Gordon equation on Minkowski spacetime, i.e. to its symplectic structure.
+Its Fock quantization will be described in Chapter \ref{sec2}.

-\subsection{Minkowski spacetime}
+\section{Minkowski spacetime}

-In the sequel we will use notation introduced later in Subsect. \ref{sec3.1}.
+In the sequel we will use notation introduced later in Section \ref{sec3.1}.

 The elements of $\rr^{n}= \rr_{t}\times \rr^{d}_{\rx}$ will be denoted by $x= (t, \rx)$, those of the dual $(\rr^{n})'$ by $\xi= (\tau, \rk)$.